10 East 40th Street

-10 East 40th Street or the Mercantile Building is a skyscraper on 40th Street in Midtown Manhattan, New York City, in the middle of the block between Fifth and Madison avenues, extending back to 39th Street.
+10 East 40th Street or the Mercantile Building is a skyscraper on 40th Street in Midtown Manhattan, New York City.
+It is located in the middle of the block between Fifth and Madison avenues, extending south to 39th Street.
 Designed by Ludlow and Peabody and built by Jesse H. Jones, it was finished in 1929 and is an example of Renaissance Revival architecture.
 When it was built, it was the fourth-tallest tower in the world.

 It is 632 ft high, with 48 floors, and contains 350000 sqft of office or mixed-use space.

 History

 It was previously known as the Chase Tower, after its first tenant, Chase Brass & Copper.
 Its owner until his death in 1938 was Frederick William Vanderbilt.

 During the 1970s, the building housed part of the Mid-Manhattan Library.
 In September 2002, the building's lobby was renovated, restoring the 15 ft ceilings.
 Current tenants include the Moroccan consulate.